brunoklein99/bigdata-uoc-notes/README.md

 * Should segment population into more groups for more effective targeted marketing?
 * Favorable Results?
 Revist data?
 Further Opportunities?
 Real time action?

+## Basic Scalable Computing Concepts

+* Parallel Computer - Several nodes with specifialized capabilities
+* Commodity Cluster - Several nodes less specialized than parallel computers
+* Data Parallelism - Jobs that share nothing can word on different parts of the dataset